 It’s very important to talk with a contact tracer and be honest with your answers.
 You are helping to understand who is at risk, track the progress of the outbreak, inform the state’s public health response, and help determine next steps for communities and the state.

 Every person who is called by a contact tracer receives guidance about how to keep themselves and others safe.
 For example, you may be asked to self-quarantine and the interviewer can provide information about the resources you may need to stay home for 14 days.
 Or if you’re sick, you should self-isolate to make sure you don’t spread the virus and the interviewer will talk to you about what you need to do that.
+If you are having trouble staying at home because of COVID, help is available-find out more here.

 You can read more about contact tracing from the Washington State Department of Health here.
 Remember, the information you provide to a contact tracer is important to your health and keeping others safe.